Mistakes: Exterior Shutters Today vs Historic Shutters –

 - The louvers are constructed in a fixed open position in order to allow a certain amount of air and light to pass through.

 - The louvers must be fixed at an angle in an approximately 60 degree open position. (a completely closed louver would be a flat apx.
 10 degrees, perfectly horizontal would be 90 degrees.)
+So you want it roughly between perfectly flat and horizontal.

 - When the shutter is closed, the louvers are angled pointing downwards away from the house to shed water away from the window and block the sun’s rays from entering the room.